 DR. SEEMA KAZI, MD

 Dr. Kazi is licensed to perform psychiatric evaluations and prescribe medication if needed.
 Dr. Kazi is trained to use holistic treatment using a comprehensive and individualized approach for mental health care.
-Dr. Kazi’s goal is to maintain psychiatric care which may include continuation of medications, changes and possible discontinuation.
-Dr. Kazi does Psychiatric Evaluation using on site state of the art technology providing results at the time of the patients’ visit.
-Dr. Kazi works closely with the patient’s existing physician and when needed, refers patient to a in house therapist or to a therapist in the community.
+Dr. Kazi’s goal is to maintain psychiatric care which may include the continuation of medications, changes, and possible discontinuation.
+Dr. Kazi does Psychiatric Evaluation using on-site state of the art technology providing results at the time of the patients’ visit.
+Dr. Kazi works closely with the patient’s existing physician and when needed, refers the patient to an in-house therapist or to a therapist in the community.

-Seema Kazi, MD completed her dual-residency program in Internal Medicine and Psychiatry at the University of Connecticut in 1998, and in 1999 continued on to complete her fellowship in Geriatric Psychiatry at NYU.
-She has been in private practice for over 15 years, recently having moved her practice from Princeton, New Jersey to Grapevine, Texas.
+Dr. Kazi completed her dual-residency program in Internal Medicine and Psychiatry at the University of Connecticut in 1998, and in 1999 continued on to complete her fellowship in Geriatric Psychiatry at NYU.
+Back in 2013, she moved her practice from Princeton, New Jersey to Grapevine, Texas.
+At the end of 2019, Dr. Kazi has been in private practice for close to 19 years.

 Dr. Kazi accepts all major insurances, including Medicare and currently accepting new patients.”